takelwerk/takelage-doc/doc/getting_started/helloworld.md

 tau login
 ```

-You are warmly greeted with some error messages:
+You are warmly greeted with an error message by `tau status`:

 ```
 [ERROR] Cannot determine project root directory